 There are countless ways for us to re-engage with who we are, and to clear our minds for creative thinking/problem-solving.
 What are some of the things you do?

-There are three books that have shaped the way I approach my work.
+There are four books that have shaped the way I approach my work.
 Any time that a volunteer or team member tells me that they are ready to level up their leadership, I recommend some combination of these books.

 In case leadership reading isn’t your favorite, here are the quotes that turned my head in new directions: